rssac-caucus/perf_root/README.md

 Number of threads to run concurrently (default: 6)

 By default each test is run asynchronously using a pool of threads.
-Decreasing the number of threads could theorhetically provide more accurate results at the expense of test duration.
+Decreasing the number of threads could provide more accurate results at the expense of test duration.

 ``--no-tcp``